 – scroll down to see further images –

-This elegant, well proportioned brass spittoon is from seventeenth century Deccan or northern India and clearly is based ion Chinese porcelain prototypes that date to as early as the tenth century (see Zebrowski (1997, p.
+This elegant, well proportioned brass spittoon is from seventeenth century Deccan or northern India and is based clearly on Chinese porcelain prototypes that date to as early as the tenth century (see Zebrowski (1997, p.
 181) for an illustration of a Chinese porcelain example in the British Museum.)

 It sits on a low, flared ring foot; is of baluster form; and has a wide, concave mouth.
 The foot, shoulder and rim (both the interior and exterior) are engraved with fine, concentric circles.